Frojd/Fabrik/README.md

 # Project name
-A deploy system based on Fabric, partly inspired by capistrano.
+A deploy system based on Fabric, in part inspired by capistrano.

 ## Supports
 - Git support